ReDI-School/intro-java/lesson10/index.md

 ```
 Hint:
 {: .label .label-yellow }
 In contrast to variable or method names the name of a class shall start with an upper case letter.
-Our code will also compile if we ignore this rule but java programmers agreed on starting class names with an upper case letter so that it is easier to distinguish between class names and other code parts like variable or method names.
+Our code will also compile if we ignore this rule but Java programmers agreed on starting class names with an upper case letter so that it is easier to distinguish between class names and other code parts like variable or method names.

 A class like this is not very useful.
 So we should add some properties to this class: